How to create a Confluence knowledge base: our 6-step guide

 Here are three questions to ask yourself:

-- What information will my knowledge base contain, and who is it for?
+What information will my knowledge base contain?
 This could range from technical documentation to HR policies.

-- Who will my main audience be?
-Whether users are tech-savvy developers, HR personnel, or customers, knowing this helps tailor content to their needs.
+Who will my main audience be?
+Whether users are tech-savvy developers, HR personnel, or customers, knowing this in advance helps you tailor content to their needs.

 What should I include in my Confluence knowledge base?